-MA – generally arts, social sciences or business
+- MA – generally arts, social sciences or business

-MSt - generally arts, social sciences or business, common at Oxford
+- MSt - generally arts, social sciences or business, common at Oxford

-MSc – science and technology disciplines (MS in the USA)
+- MSc – science and technology disciplines (MS in the USA)

-MRes – research techniques, often as a precursor to a PhD/DPhil programme
+- MRes – research techniques, often as a precursor to a PhD/DPhil programme

-MBA – management and business, usually after a few years of business experience
+- MBA – management and business, usually after a few years of business experience

-MPhil – includes a substantial piece of individual research
+- MPhil – includes a substantial piece of individual research

-Subject-specific degree titles such as MEd, MEng
+- Subject-specific degree titles such as MEd, MEng

 Some postgraduate courses lead directly to a professional qualification required for entry into a particular career.
-Examples include the PGCE for teaching and the GDL for law.
+Examples include the PGCE or PGDE for teaching and the GDL for law.
 However, there are a whole series of other further study options which could be classified as vocational, ranging from six-week courses in computer skills through to the PhD or DPhil in Clinical Psychology, necessary to work as a Clinical Psychologist.